 This is covered by the Privilege and User modes of the TOE.
+The more information on chapter 1.2 Table 3.
+Privilege and User Modes basic description

 SFR6: FMT\MSA.3: Static attribute initialization.

 All Special Function Registers including MPU have DEFAULT values after Power on Reset.